-For each week we cover a counseling skill and engage in role-play practice you will complete the following skill diagram.
-You should collect these diagrams in a word document such that at the end of the semester you have a complete collection reviewing each skill.
+For each week we cover a counseling skill and engage in taped role-play practice you will complete the following skill diagram.
+You can consult the example skill diagram on Bb.
+You will turn these diagrams in as part of a single word document (your full skill portfolio!).